-Highly-regarded teacher fatally shot in East Orange
+Highly regarded teacher fatally shot in East Orange

-EAST ORANGE, New Jersey (WABC) --A well-liked and highly-regarded teacher at the East Orange STEM Academy High School was shot and killed early Friday morning.
+EAST ORANGE, New Jersey (WABC) --A well-liked and highly regarded teacher at East Orange STEM Academy was shot and killed early Friday morning.

-Kofi Owens implemented computation thinking lessons at the school for his sixth-grade students when he saw a need for coding instruction.
+The teacher was the innocent victim of gunfire around 1:18 a.m. on South 16th Street and Central Avenue.

-The shooting happened around 1:18 a.m. on South 16th Street.
+Police said 45-year-old Kofi Owens, of Newark, was pronounced dead in his car.
+One other man was rushed to University Hospital in stable condition.

-Owens, 45, was pronounced dead upon arrival and one other man was rushed to University Hospital in stable condition.
+Owens was a technology teacher who taught middle schoolers how to code.
+Neighbors said he was a good dad and was known in the community as a mentor to young black men.

-Detectives going door to door at S. 16th St. and Central Ave. following a fatal shooting reported just before 1:30AM in East Orange, NJ. @ABC7NY pic.twitter.com/rVDoMjr9Zt— Danielle Leigh (@DanielleNLeigh) August 3, 2018
+So far police have not indicated they have any idea what prompted the shooting or who was behind it.

 Anyone with information is asked to contact the Essex County Prosecutor's Office tips line at 1-877-TIPS-4 EC or 1-877-847-7432.